Fort Worth Attorneys for Premarital and Postmarital Agreements

 - Determining property division rights in the event of divorce

-- Preserving the assets each party brings to the marriage
+- Preserving the assets each party owns prior to the marriage

 - Setting aside assets for children in blended families

-Postmarital agreements are similar to premarital agreements, but they are drafted after a couple is married.
-You can use a postmarital agreement to protect new assets you acquire during the marriage.
-You can also use a postmarital agreement to partition off assets in order to protect one spouse from the debts and liability of the other spouse.
+Postmarital agreements are similar to premarital agreements but are drafted when a couple is already married.
+These agreements have many of the same benefits as premarital agreements, but are also useful in providing protection for new assets acquired during the marriage.
+Many utilize postmarital agreements as a tool to partition off assets as well, which can protect some spouses from the debt their partners may acquire.
 This is especially important for business owners, doctors and other professionals whose assets may be subject to lawsuits or who wish to use the agreement for tax planning purposes.

 A postmarital agreement can also function like a pre-divorce settlement to outline specific property rights of each party.
-To arrange an appointment with our Texas postmarital agreement lawyers, please call 817-735-4000 or contact us online.
+To arrange an appointment with our Texas premarital/postmarital agreement lawyers, please call 817-735-4000 or complete our contact form.
+We can help.